nextflow-io/training/docs/basic_training/index.md

 ---
-description: Overview of the Basic Nextflow Training material
+description: Overview of the Foundational Nextflow Training material
 hide:
     - toc
 ---